ElenaBadilloG/DSSG/README.md

 # DSSG
 DSSG
-Notebook and scripts containing code and Technical exercises for the RA Application (DSaPP_RA_Project)
+Notebook and scripts containing code and technical exercises results for the RA Application (DSaPP_RA_Project)